-GENERAL STATEMENTS REGARDING ALL OFFENSES
+General Statements Regarding All Offenses

-- Consequences will be based on the severity of the action and number of repeat offenses. - 2.
-Consequences are listed as Level One, Level Two, and Level Three. - Level One consequences are staff interventions. - Level Two consequences are staff and/or administrative interventions. - Level Three consequences are administrative interventions. - When deemed necessary, law enforcement agencies will be contacted.
-All dangerous or illegal conduct will be reported to law enforcement. - Persistent misconduct and multiple offenses will result in a behavior plan for the student and progressive steps of consequences. - Students who have prior knowledge of illegal activities related to the safety of staff or students are expected to report this activity to administration immediately. - 6.
-Misconduct Prior to Enrollment An otherwise eligible resident may be suspended or expelled for an act of misconduct committed while the student was (a) a resident of another district, (b) enrolled in another school, (c) outside of school hours, or (d) off school premises if the misconduct would have constituted a sufficient basis for suspension or expulsion had it occurred while the student was enrolled in the district. - 7.
+Consequences will be based on the severity of the action and number of repeat offenses.

+Consequences are listed as Level One, Level Two, and Level Three.

+Level One consequences are staff interventions.

+Level Two consequences are staff and/or administrative interventions.

+Level Three consequences are administrative interventions.

+When deemed necessary, law enforcement agencies will be contacted.
+All dangerous or illegal conduct will be reported to law enforcement.

+Persistent misconduct and multiple offenses will result in a behavior plan for the student and progressive steps of consequences.
+These progressive steps of consequences could include suspension and up to expulsion as students accrue multiple level 2-3 offenses.

+Students who have prior knowledge of illegal activities related to the safety of staff or students are expected to report this activity to administration immediately.

+Misconduct Prior to Enrollment - An otherwise eligible resident may be suspended or expelled for an act of misconduct committed while the student was (a) a resident of another district, (b) enrolled in another school, (c) outside of school hours, or (d) off school premises if the misconduct would have constituted a sufficient basis for suspension or expulsion had it occurred while the student was enrolled in the district.

 Due Process: Discipline procedures are administered with due process in mind.

-Therefore students are: - Provided with specific oral or written examples of misbehavior. - Provided an opportunity to present their view of the situation. - Entitled to an explanation of the reason used for disciplinary action.
+Therefore students are:

+- Provided with specific oral or written examples of misbehavior. - Provided an opportunity to present their view of the situation. - Entitled to an explanation of the reason used for disciplinary action.